mariodavid/mariodavid.github.io/_drafts/2016-01-20-groovify-cuba-app-integrate-with-cuba.md

 {% endhighlight %}

-Now it get's a little bit meta, because the the content of the file is [Groovy Template Engine Code](http://docs.groovy-lang.org/latest/html/documentation/template-engines.html#_simpletemplateengine), because studio has to replace some of the content in that file with something dynamic like the class name.
+Now it get's a little bit meta, because the content of the file is [Groovy Template Engine Code](http://docs.groovy-lang.org/latest/html/documentation/template-engines.html#_simpletemplateengine), because studio has to replace some of the content in that file with something dynamic like the class name.
 This dynamism is expressed in this <code>${}</code> expressions.
 We don't care about that little strage situation and go straight in to groovify the class:

 {% highlight groovy %}